DeimosLabs/NeuralBlender/README.md

 Supports nam A1, nam A2, aidax, and json model files.
 Can load up to 4 models simultaneously and either blend or switch between them.
 Each lane has input gain, output gain, and pre-delay for phasing correction/effects.

-Doesn't have a custom UI yet, but generic LV2 controls seem to be working fine at least in Ardour and jalv.
-Carla doesn't expose LV2 filename parameters except for the first one, this will be fixed / worked around soon.

 ![NeuralBlender in Ardour](data/screenshot-ardour.png)
 ![NeuralBlender custom UI](data/screenshot-ui.png)